-It was a well known secret that Garland had a problem with psychiatric medications, going all the way back to her Wizard of Oz days, and unfortunately, the problem lasted well into her adult years.
+It was a well-known secret that Garland had a problem with psychiatric medications, going all the way back to her Wizard of Oz days, and unfortunately, the problem lasted well into her adult years.

-Luckily, for Garland who was hoping to get her life back on track, the script for Summer Stock happened to land right onto her lap.
+Luckily, for Garland who was hoping to get her life back on track, the script for Summer Stock happened to land right on her lap.
 Fresh out of rehab, and ready for a new start, MGM offered Garland the lead role with the hopes of getting her to work consistently again.

 During production, however, it proved to be a difficult problem.

 There were multiple instances where Garland couldn’t work due to depression.
 This inevitably caused delays in the movie’s schedule, which frustrated the cast and crew.
 Emotionally, physically, and mentally Garland was gone.
-But somehow, someway director Charles Walters and company got through the difficult shoot, and created a pretty decent movie.
+But somehow, someway director Charles Walters and company got through the difficult shoot and created a pretty decent movie.

 Despite the behind the scenes hubbub that Summer Stock is known for, the movie manages to be incredibly entertaining.

-With it’s high flying dance scenes, interesting plot, and a hilarious supporting cast of actors like Phil Silvers, Marjorie Main and Eddie Bracken, Summer Stock is certainly a classic movie musical.
+With its high flying dance scenes, interesting plot, and a hilarious supporting cast of actors like Phil Silvers, Marjorie Main and Eddie Bracken, Summer Stock is certainly a classic movie musical.
 Even though the movie had some issues off camera, it never showed.
 In fact, it added to the movie’s enjoyability.